 “We’re looking into the adequacy of smoke detectors and were there enough fire extinguishers,” Homendy said.

-The escape hatch in the lower bunk level on the Vision – the similar boat – was small and difficult to see, access and maneuver, she said.
+The escape hatch in the lower bunk level on the Vision– the similar boat – was small, difficult to see, access and maneuver, she said.

 The NTSB will be evaluating whether there were “issues with evacuation or responses” or “escape survival factors,” Homendy said.
 She said officials had already interviewed the owner-operator of the dive boat, but didn’t offer any further details.